Saturday, 24 August 2024

 • Twist the 123 distributor anti-clockwise until the little LED light comes on.

-What the above process essentially does, is it use the position of the distributor about to be replaced, to find the current timing position of the engine and use that as the static timing position.
-And because it uses the distributor cap HT lead position for cylinder 1 as the reference point for the mark, when the rotor point to that mark, cylinder 1 must be on it it's compression stroke.
+What the above process essentially does, is it use the position of the distributor about to be replaced, to find the firing position of number one cylinder. as long as that is done on number one cylinders compression stroke, that point will be the approximate static timing position.
 So using the position of the rotor against the mark made on the distributor perimeter, is a rough equivalent of rotating the engine so that any mark on the pulley aligns with '6' on the gauge - about 12 degrees before TDC.
 As such, it should be enough for static timing.

 Tuesday, 20 August 2024